thomas-rc-hutchinson/maven-yaml-plugin/README.md

 # maven-yaml-plugin
-Converts Java .properties files to .yaml files
+Converts Java .properties files to .yaml files.
+Code needs to be refacotred and then I'll release the plugin.